About the Permitting Process

 Prior to conducting a permit review, BLM is conducting a mineral exam.
 This study will determine whether the limestone deposit meets 1872 Mining Law standards as a “locatable” mineral, or is of a common variety and thus is considered as a “saleable” mineral.

 A deposit that does not meet “1872” standards and is determined to be “saleable” is subject to increased environmental and public health protections.
 Minerals are purchased from the government under a sales contract.

 Hydrologic and Groundwater Study

 In September 2019, Rocky Mountain Industrials proposed drilling five water monitoring wells an estimated 125 to 250 feet down through the Leadville Limestone Formation, which is known to hold groundwater aquifers.
 RMI proposes using the existing Transfer Trail roadway to access the well sites.

 While BLM positioned itself to quickly approve the drilling request through a categorical exclusion, comments filed by GSCA, the City of Glenwood Springs, Garfield County, the Glenwood Springs Chamber Resort Association, the Glenwood Hot Springs Pool, and Iron Mountain Hot Springs all called on the BLM to conduct further study under an Environmental Assessment.
-Third District Congressman Scott Tipton sent a letter to BLM urging the agency to “operate under an abundance of caution,” and formally requested that BLM carry out an Environmental Assessment.
+Then-Third District Congressman Scott Tipton sent a letter to BLM urging the agency to “operate under an abundance of caution,” and formally requested that BLM carry out an Environmental Assessment.

 On Dec.
 12, 2019, BLM announced that it would conduct an Environmental Assessment (EA) of the drilling plan, rather than grant an immediate categorical exclusion approval.